isaidcornejo/coherence-field/paper_versions/latest/revision_notes.md

-# Revision Notes – Version 2
+# Revision Notes – Version 3
-Date: December 3, 2025
+Date: December 18, 2025
 Document: “A Scalar Diagnostic for Empirical Score Alignment on Fisher Manifolds”

-This document summarizes the conceptual and structural changes introduced in Version 2 of the manuscript relative to the original “Coherence Field φ(θ)” formulation (Version 1).
+This document summarizes the conceptual clarifications and minor structural refinements introduced in Version 3 of the manuscript, following peer review and internal consistency checks.
+Version 3 does not alter the core diagnostic, theoretical framework, or experimental results introduced in Version 2.

 ---

-## 1. Conceptual Reformulation
+## 1. Scope of the Revision

-### 1.1 Replacement of the Coherence Field φ
-Version 1 introduced the “coherence field” φ(θ) based on excess Fisher-norm alignment.
-Version 2 generalizes this idea by:
+Version 3 is a **minor revision** focused on clarifying the *operational interpretation* of the scalar diagnostic under finite-sample estimation.
+No new theoretical objects are introduced, and no existing definitions are modified.

+Specifically:
-- Replacing φ(θ) with the scalar diagnostic
+- The scalar diagnostic **𝒜(θ; q)** remains unchanged.
-  **A(θ; q) = Tr(G⁻¹ C) – D**
-- Introducing the **alignment operator H = G⁻¹ C**
+- The alignment operator **H = G⁻¹C** remains unchanged.
-- Using its eigenvalues {λᵢ} to characterize empirical deformation through
-  **A = Σᵢ (λᵢ − 1)**

-This yields a fully invariant, coordinate-free diagnostic.

-### 1.2 Rectified Amplitude ϕ
-While φ(θ) from Version 1 measured excess alignment directly, Version 2 defines:

-**ϕ(θ; q) = max( sqrt(A), 0 )**

-This acts as an “excess-alignment amplitude,” isolating reinforcement modes (λᵢ>1).
+- All experiments, figures, and numerical results remain unchanged.

 ---

-## 2. Geometric and Spectral Structure
+## 2. Finite-Sample Resolution Clarification (New in Version 3)

-### 2.1 Alignment Operator
+### 2.1 Motivation
-Version 2 introduces the mixed tensor:

-**H = G⁻¹ C**

-and demonstrates:

-- H is diagonalizable
-- All eigenvalues λᵢ are real and non-negative
-- H is similar to the symmetric positive-semidefinite matrix G⁻¹/² C G⁻¹/²

-### 2.2 Identity for A
-The new spectral representation:

-**A = Σ (λᵢ − 1)**

-reveals:
-- equilibrium (λᵢ=1),
-- suppression (λᵢ<1),
-- reinforcement (λᵢ>1).

-This identity did not exist in Version 1.
+While the diagnostic 𝒜 is defined exactly at the population level, empirical estimation from finite samples introduces unavoidable spectral fluctuations.
+In high-dimensional settings, the accumulation of sub-threshold fluctuations can artificially inflate scalar summaries if not interpreted carefully.

+Version 3 makes this empirical limitation explicit.

 ---

-## 3. Structural Improvements

-### 3.1 Complete reorganization of the paper
-- Added Background section on Fisher geometry
-- Introduced alignment tensor Δ
-- Added spectral operator section
+### 2.2 Minimal Coherent Alignment

+Version 3 introduces a **resolution-aware interpretive refinement**:

-- Replaced φ-based derivation with scalar diagnostic A
+- A finite-sample resolution scale
-- Added alignment regimes (equilibrium, suppression, reinforcement)

-### 3.2 New experimental section
-Version 2 includes:

-- Gaussian
-- Laplace
-- Gaussian Mixtures
-- MNIST MLP (new)
-- Summary table of regimes

-All experiments now use a unified 5-step pipeline and share reproducible code.
+  **ε_N ∼ O(N⁻¹ᐟ²)**

+- A minimally resolvable excess-alignment diagnostic
+  **𝒜_min(θ; q) = Σ_{λᵢ > 1 + ε_N} (λᵢ − 1)**

+This quantity:
+- Filters out eigenvalue deviations attributable to finite-sample noise
+- Identifies only empirically *resolvable* reinforcement modes
+- Is explicitly operational and **not** a geometric invariant

+The original diagnostic 𝒜 remains the fundamental, invariant quantity.

 ---

-## 4. Removed or Deprecated Material

-### 4.1 Removed
-- Variational field-theoretic formulation of φ
-- φ-based geometric flow discussion

-### 4.2 Deprecated
-- Interpretation of φ as a fundamental field
-- Non-spectral alignment measures

-These remain in Version 1 for archival purposes.
+### 2.3 Resolvable Coherent Amplitude

+For empirical interpretation, Version 3 introduces the derived quantity:

+**φ_res(θ) = max{ √𝒜_min(θ; q), 0 }**

+This provides a finite-sample–robust amplitude that:
+- Suppresses artificial inflation from accumulated noise
+- Is particularly relevant in large neural networks
+- Plays an interpretive role analogous to φ, without redefining it

+Neither φ_res nor 𝒜_min replace the original diagnostic or amplitude.

 ---

+## 3. Structural Changes to the Manuscript

+### 3.1 New Subsection

+A new subsection was added:

+**Section IV.E — Finite-Sample Resolution and Minimal Coherent Alignment**

+This subsection:
+- Appears within the spectral structure section
+- Does not modify preceding derivations
+- Serves as a bridge between ideal theory and empirical measurement

+---

+### 3.2 Introduction Clarification

+A single sentence was added to the Introduction to acknowledge the operational distinction between formal alignment and resolvable coherent alignment.
+No new notation or definitions were introduced in the Introduction.

+---

+## 4. No Changes to Experiments or Results

+- No experiments were added, removed, or modified.
+- No figures were changed.
+- No hyperparameters, datasets, or models were altered.
+- No new sensitivity analyses were introduced.

+All experimental interpretations remain valid; Version 3 only clarifies how small-amplitude effects should be read under finite-sample resolution.

+---

+## 5. Relation to Previous Versions

+- **Version 1**: Introduced a coherence-field formulation φ(θ) with variational dynamics.
+- **Version 2**: Replaced the field-based formulation with a scalar, invariant, spectral diagnostic 𝒜(θ; q).
+Established the alignment operator and spectral identity.
+- **Version 3**: Retains Version 2 as the theoretical baseline and adds an operational layer clarifying finite-sample resolution and empirical interpretability.

+---

-## 5. Summary
+## 6. Summary

-Version 2 represents a **major conceptual transition**:
+Version 3 represents a **clarifying refinement**, not a theoretical extension.
-- From a geometric “coherence field φ(θ)”
-- To a **spectral, invariant diagnostic A(θ; q)** grounded in Fisher geometry.

-This version constitutes the new baseline for subsequent theoretical development and experimental extension.
+- The invariant diagnostic 𝒜 remains the core object.
+- Finite-sample effects are explicitly acknowledged and controlled.
+- Empirical robustness is improved without introducing new assumptions.
+- The manuscript is now fully aligned with reviewer expectations and ready for publication.

+No further changes are planned for this manuscript.